Orthosymplectic Yangians: Low rank identification through 6-fold fusion

-\begin{Rem} Let us compare both the $6$-fold fusion $R_V(u)$ and the orthosymplectic $R$-matrix $R(u)$ with the special cases of the $R$-matrix from~\cite{rm}.
-We use $\check R_{RM}(u,b)$ to denote the $16\times 16$ matrix of~\cite[(2)]{rm} (note that it reduces to the identity at $u=0$ and not to the permutation).
+\begin{Rem} Let us match both the $6$-fold fusion $R_V(u)$ and the orthosymplectic $R$-matrix $R(u)$ with the special cases of the $R$-matrix from~\cite{rm}.
+We use $\check R_{RM}(u,b)$ to denote the $16\times 16$ matrix of~\cite[(2)]{rm}, which at $u=0$ reduces to the identity and not to the permutation operator.

 (a) We have

 with

 and